MungaiVic/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - This script finds all empty files and directories in the current directory and all sub-directories
 - Script name: `100-empty_casks`

+### 24. A gif is worth ten thousand words

+- This script lists all fies with a .gif extension in the current directory and all its sub-directories
+- Script name: `101-gifs`